Viva-con-Agua/documentation/content/home/intro.md

 VcA is a decentralized social system of volunteers raising awareness and collecting donations for WASH (``Water, Sanitation and Hygiene'') projects.
 Such projects address the establishment of access to clean drinking water and basic sanitation for all humans worldwide.
-The volunteers pursue their aims through creative and joyful activities, as defined by the self-description of \vca .
+The volunteers pursue their aims through creative and joyful activities, as defined by the self-description of VcA.
-As the volunteers get together and organize themselves in separated regional groups, those \socialElement{local crews} are loosely coupled [(Weick, 1976)][weick1976educational].
+As the volunteers get together and organize themselves in separated regional groups, those _local crews_ are loosely coupled [(Weick, 1976)][weick1976educational].
 Furthermore, there is a small administration, called _Brunnenbüro_.
 This team has three purposes:
-1. Tie together all results from work done by the several _local crews_,
+1. Tie together all results from work done by the several _local crews_
-2. controlling compliance with legal conditions and
+2. Controlling compliance with legal conditions
-3. offering counsel for _local crews_ if needed.
+3. Offering counsel for _local crews_ if needed

 The principle of _open participation_ is of paramount importance for VcA.
 It describes the possibility to "decide to get oneself involved in some activity this day and to veer away from it the next day"